Ibbeyibbey/CS_80Homework/README.md

-# CS_80Homework
+# CS_80Homework Intro to programming
-Practice using CSS, HTML and Javascript
+Practice using CSS, HTML and Javascript.
+Learning how to use variables, functions, etc.